 Do you ever find your in-box jam-packed with all that email?
 Well, there is a reason to the madness.
-It works still in 2014, yes, it does.
+It still works today, yes, it does.
 In fact it is nearly 40 TIMES more effective than Twitter and Facebook combined to acquire customers.
 Actually 91% of all US customers use email daily and the rate these emails prompt purchases is 3 times that of social media channels.

 1. Pay attention to all aspects of the journey

 Ok so what does that mean.?
 Don’t be on your phone reading email while your commuting?
 Well, no but actually yes don’t do that.
 However what we mean is, don’t just focus on getting the click from the email.
 Sounds strange I know, however the email is only one part in a series of interactions so starting with the subject line, message and visuals is great but why invest all that time to only lose them when they land on your generic landing page?
 Custom landing pages can be implemented to be custom to not only device (mobile or desktop) but also demographic, geographic and even product focussed offerings.
 Almost 45 % of all marketing emails today are opened on a mobile device, yet still today marketers don’t optimize their landing pages for this growing traffic medium.
 Google confirms this by stating that 61% of users are unlikely to even return to a mobile sitre they had trouble accessing before, and worse yet, 40% end up visiting a competitor instead.

 2. Spend time (lots) setting it up